 Gill House is a two-storey stone structure built in 1788 by Thomas Gill, a Maryland Loyalist.
 This stone dwelling, occupied for more than a century by the Gill family, is located on Riverside Drive on the north side of Fredericton in Lower St. Mary’s.

 The Gill family owned this house until 1922 when it was sold to the Soldier’s Settlement Board.
-Subsequent owners altered this house with additions and renovations, but restoration efforts in the 1970’s resulted in a contemporary version of the original 1788 house.
+Subsequent owners altered this house with additions an renovations, but restoration efforts in the 1970’s resulted in a contemporary version of the original 1788 house.

 This post has already been read 3435 times!